-I am a third-year Ph.D. student in the Department of Linguistics at the University of Chicago.
+I am a fourth-year Ph.D. student in the Department of Linguistics at the University of Chicago.
 In 2015, I graduated from Lomonosov Moscow State University with a Specialist degree (≈B.A.+M.A.) in linguistics.

 My primary area of interest is computational linguistics.
 Some of my current projects include implementing agreement in Minimalist Grammars and formalizing Distributed Morphology.
 Believing that insights from theoretical linguistics can and should inform practical applications, I enjoy implementing my research in runnable code.